tcl326/rendezvous-hashing-go/README.md

-# consistent-hashing-go
+# rendezvous-hashing-go
-consistent hashing in Golang
+Rendezvous Hashing in Golang